 - Individual page performance: If you’re tracking your marketing, you will know which of your pages receive the most traffic.
 See how these pages perform on a case-by-case basis here: developers.google.com/speed/pagespeed/insights

 Mobile sites are very important for your local SEO, as well.
 A lot of mobile searches are localized.
-If your website is not optimized for mobile, it can severely impact your visibility to those searches who are extremely close to a conversion on a mobile device.
+If your website is not optimized for mobile, it can severely impact your visibility to those searchers who are extremely close to a conversion on a mobile device.

 Don’t Get Left Behind!